 The European Commission is looking into the potential of the "Cloud of public services" concept for the development and delivery of flexible public services.
-This is done by combining public service building blocks and allowing sharing between public & private providers of services.
+This is done by combining public service building blocks and allowing sharing between public and private providers of services.

 Ultimately citizens will benefit from more personalised public services, provided also by third parties using public information or services.
 In turn, public administrations can save money and increase flexibility in service design and provision.